jonasbn/pxy-redirect/README.md

 This error is emitted if the service is unable to start.
 The error message will contain details.

-The error is not visible to the end-user as such, but the service will be unavailble.
+The error is not visible to the end-user as such, but the service will be unavailable.

 ## Resources and References